China bulker pileup dwarfs California container-ship gridlock | Hellenic Shipping News Worldwide

 Highest congestion on record

-According to Nick Ristic, lead dry cargo analyst at Braemar ACM Shipbroking, there were 1,692 bulkers worldwide with aggregate capacity of 142 million deadweight tons (DWT) waiting in queues in mid-August.
+According to Nick Ristic, lead dry cargo analyst at Braemar ACM Shipbroking, there were 1,692 bulkers worldwide with aggregate capacity of 142 million deadweight tons (DWT) waiting in queues in mid-August, equating to 15.9% of global capacity.
 That was “the highest level we have on record and about 15% higher year on year,” he said.
 Since then, the numbers have come down only slightly, to 1,652 ships totaling 129 million DWT.

+U.K.-based forecasting and advisory company Maritime Strategies International (MSI) highlighted the same trend.
+In its latest sector outlook, it cited data from Oceanbolt showing 405 bulkers waiting outside Chinese ports on Aug.
+12 for more than five days, compared to 261 on the same day last year and 113 on that day in 2019, pre-pandemic.

 The flashpoint in China is the Yangtze River region.
-It accounts for “about 18% of total bulker congestion in China and it has become a particularly bad bottleneck for geared vessels [bunkers with onboard cranes],” said Ristic.
+Ristic said it accounts for “about 18% of total bulker congestion in China and it has become a particularly bad bottleneck for geared vessels [bunkers with onboard cranes].”
 He noted that the Yangtze region accounted for almost a third of all Chinese congestion involving Handysizes (bulkers with capacity of 10,000-40,000 DWT) and Supramaxes (40,000-70,000 DWT, geared only).

 “Basically, 7% of the world’s Handies [Handysizes] are tied up in congestion in China,” said Wade.
 “That’s very positive [for rates].”